MicrosoftDocs/VBA-Docs/api/Word.Editor.ID.md

 # Editor.ID property (Word)

-Returns or sets the identifying label for the specified object when the parent document is saved as a Web page.
+Returns or sets the identifying label for the specified object when the parent document is saved as a webpage.
 Read-only  **String**.

 ## Syntax